COSIMA/cosima-recipes/paper/paper.md

 with large gridded datasets, especially output from the ACCESS ocean-sea ice model configuration [@kiss2020accessom2].
-The repository combines introductory tutorials with worked analysis examples, all exposed through a browsable Sphinx documentation site and backed by a citable archived release [@cosimaCookbook].
+The repository combines introductory tutorials with worked analysis examples, all exposed through a browsable Sphinx documentation site (\autoref{fig:website}) and backed by a citable archived release [@cosimaCookbook].

+![The COSIMA Cookbook documentation website, showing the browsable Sphinx-based landing page used to navigate tutorials and recipes.
+The live site is available at https://cosima-recipes.readthedocs.io. \label{fig:website}](website.png)

 The instructional structure is central to the project.
 "Cooking Lessons 101" introduces generic skills such as loading model output, working with labelled